cycle/docs/advanced/active-record.md

 ```

 ## Mapper
-Now, in order to properly initiate and persist entity, we have to create mapper specific to our implementation.
+Now, in order to properly initiate and persist the entity, we have to create a mapper specific to our implementation.
 We can extend `Cycle\ORM\Mapper\DatabaseMapper`
-for these purposes:
+for this purpose:

 ```php
 use Cycle\ORM;